eladams/browserify-gulp-seed/README.md

 # Famous Browserify-Gulp-seed
-> A seed project to get started with Browserify, Gulp, Livereload(using connect) and Famo.us
+> A seed project to get started with Famo.us development environment using Browserify, Gulp and Connect Server( Livereload)

 ###Installation